devjedan/fritts/README.md

 ## Description

-The Fritts Startup Website is a React-based project designed to showcase our innovative startup and provide visitors with information about our products, services, and mission.
+The Fritts Website is a React-based project designed to showcase our innovative startup and provide visitors with information about our products, services, and mission.
 This website serves as a digital storefront for Fritts, helping us connect with potential customers and investors.

 ## Live demonstration